node-js-libs/node.io/docs/README.md

-# The basics

-The typical node.io job consists of taking some input, using or transforming it in some way, and then outputting something.

-Jobs are created in the following way.
+node.io executes jobs in the following format.

 job.js